strabu/Migrator.NET/README.md

       Migrations="@(MigrationAssemblies)" To="$(SchemaVersion)"/>
 ```

-2. to Console-Application (after the last required parameter)
+...to Console-Application (after the last required parameter)

 ```
 usage: